Autodesk/Neon/docs/learn/the-bases/01-system-level.md

 ![](img/01-layers-system.png){align=right style="width:200px"}

 # The System Level

 The **System** abstraction shields the rest of Neon from architecture and hardware-specific mechanisms.
+This abstraction level should be entirely invisible to the final Neon users.

-It defines an object-oriented interface to manage resources and requires the following back end capabilities:
+The System defines an object-oriented interface to manage resources and requires the following back end capabilities:

 **Memory Management**:
     This allows Neon to create device buffers and move data between devices or the host.